Morowali Regency

 Morowali Regency is a regency of Central Sulawesi Province of Indonesia.
 It covers a land area of 5,472 km^{2}.
-The districts currently within the regency had a combined population of 102,228 at the 2010 Census; the regency population at the 2020 Census was 161,727; and with rapid growth in the regency's population in recent years the official estimate as at mid 2024 was 198,968 (comprising 106,590 males and 92,378 females).
-The administrative centre is at the town of Bungku (in Bungku Tengah District).
+The districts currently within the regency had a combined population of 102,228 at the 2010 Census; the regency population at the 2020 Census was 161,727; and with rapid growth in the regency's population in recent years the official estimate as of mid 2025 was 203,860 (comprising 107,363 males and 93,559 females).
+The administrative centre is at the town of Bungku (in Bungku Tengah District), which comprises six kelurahan and a number of desa.
 The Regency includes the far-flung Menui Islands (Kepulauan Menui), lying to the southeast of the rest of the province.

 History

 Before Dutch rule, the region comprising what is today Morowali was the territory of the Kingdom of Bungku.
 After Dutch annexation, it was administered as the landschap of Boengkoe.
 On 4 October 1999, Morowali Regency was created out of a portion of Poso Regency.
 At that time it was composed of the southeastern fourteen districts from the Poso Regency.

 On 12 April 2013 this Morowali Regency was in turn divided into two Regencies; the seven northernmost districts were split off to form a new North Morowali Regency (Morowali Utara) covering nearly two-thirds of the area of the then Morowali Regency, while the seven southernmost districts were retained as the residual Morowali Regency, although two additional districts were created by the division of existing ones.